angelaanjorin/Hair-Hotty/README.md

 ![delete product](https://res.cloudinary.com/dzesjeplp/image/upload/v1733346711/deletedproductsuccess_y91igc.png)

 ### Shopping bag
 The shopping bag can be accessed from the main nav menu.
 The shopping bag table section provides a clear and organized representation of the items added to the shopping bag.
-Each item has a small image, product name, remaining stockamount, price, quantity, and subtotal.
+Each item has a small image, product name, price, quantity, and subtotal.
 The users can upgrade the quantity or delete items from the bag with the help of the buttons provided.
 On the right side bottom side of the page the users can view their subtotal, delivery charges, and total on medium screens and above.

 ![shopping bag](https://res.cloudinary.com/dzesjeplp/image/upload/v1733353289/shoppingbag_tbfquk.png)

-On mobile screen the informatio of the Grandtotal and checkout buttons appear on the top of the screen with the rest of the details for the shopping bag appearing below.
+On mobile screen the information of the Grandtotal and checkout buttons appear on the top of the screen with the rest of the details for the shopping bag appearing below.

 ![shopping bag o nmobile](https://res.cloudinary.com/dzesjeplp/image/upload/v1733353375/shoppingbagonmobile_dmdhhf.png)